mantidproject/mslice/docs/source/quickstart.rst

 .. image:: images/quickstart/subtract_dialog.png
    :scale: 80 %

-To subtract the a background dataset from sample dataset(s), first select one or more sample workspace(s).
+To subtract a background dataset from sample dataset(s), first select one or more sample workspace(s).
 Then click ``Subtract``.
 A dialog will appear asking you to select the background dataset to subtract and optionally allow you to specify a self-shielding factor.
 This self-shielding factor is applied to the background dataset first before it is subtracted from the sample dataset(s).
 The subtraction is done on each sample workspace individually.